 In plain English, apart from the odd piece of land on the northern edges of Sunninghill and Ascot, the soil is sandy in nature, holding little in the way of nutrients.
 It was definitely not a place where arable crops would naturally thrive, as most of today’s gardeners will know.
 Hence, it was not going to attract people who needed reasonable land to cultivate in our agrarian society.
-Nor was there a river close by which would provide other sources of food and a means of transportation.
+Nor was there a river nearby which would provide other sources of food and a means of transportation.

 There are various signs of early human presence in the area.
 Several flint axes have been found which date from the Mesolithic and Neolithic periods, and there were four round barrows which date from the Bronze Age.
 A round barrow was a burial ground consisting of a mound, usually surrounded by a ditch.
 They were located on Bowledge Hill which is now within the grounds of Heatherwood Hospital.
 Only one barrow remains, tucked behind the physiotherapy wing, and it is no longer the twelve foot high feature that was described by G.M Hughes in his 1890 book.

-Around the time of the Romans the Atrebates, a Belgic tribe, populated a large part of Berkshire and North Hampshire.
-They were followed in the post Roman era by the Sonna or Sunna people who gave Sunninghill its name.
-Sunninghill, part of Wessex in the Saxon period, was probably on the eastern edge of their territory.
+Around the time of the Romans, the Atrebates, a Belgic tribe, populated a large part of Berkshire and North Hampshire.
+They were followed in the post-Roman era by the Sonna or Sunna people who gave Sunninghill its name.
+Sunna was a Saxon chief whose people populated East Berkshire.
+Sunninghill, part of the kingdom of Wessex in the Saxon period, was probably on the eastern edge of their territory.
 Further east, the land, part of Mercia, was subject to frequent Viking raids in the 9th and 10th centuries when wealthy places such as Staines and the Abbey at Chertsey were sacked on their journeys up the Thames.